Russian Symphony Orchestra Society: The 1910s

-The 1910–1911 season featured five Carnegie Hall concerts interspersed with numerous out-of-town shows and followed by a 20-week national tour."Musical notes", New York Times, 18 September 1910, p.13.
+The 1910–1911 season featured five Carnegie Hall concerts interspersed with numerous out-of-town shows and followed by a 20-week national tour.
 Their New York season began November 17 with a concert that included a very different interpretation of Rachmaninoff's Symphony No. 2, which they had premiered in 1901 and which had meanwhile become a "celebrated" and much-played work.
 After discussions with the composer, Altschuler had sped up the tempi and his reading of the piece had "radically changed".
-The concert also featured two American premieres of pieces by Anatoly Lyadov—Kikimora and Volshebnoye ozero (The Enchanted Lake), both written in 1909—Tchaikovsky's 1812 Overture, and several songs sung by German baritone Alexander Heinemann."Rachmininoff Again", New York Times, 18 November 1910, p.9.
-This is the source for the word "celebrated".
-The December 1 concert featured the U.S. debut of Canadian-born violinist Kathleen Parlow; the New York Times reviewer described her performance of Tchaikovsky's Violin Concerto as a "remarkable achievement" and praised her "unexpected authority","Russian Symphony Concert", New York Times, 2 December 1910, p.9.
-This article, the one that refers to her "remarkable achievement", erroneously refers to Katherine Parlow. and would have equally high praise for her "consummate technical accuracy…beauty of tone…spirit…[and]fire" when she returned to play Henryk Wieniawski's Violin Concerto No. 2 the following February 2.
-The concert was also the American premier of Stravinsky's Feu d'artifice (Fireworks). who had grown up largely in San Francisco and had become a professional musician in Europe.
-Starting four days later, they provided accompaniment for two-week run of Maeterlinck's tragedy Mary Magdalene at The New Theatre.Display ad, New York Times, 5 December 1910, p.18.
+The concert also featured two American premieres of pieces by Anatoly Lyadov—Kikimora and Volshebnoye ozero (The Enchanted Lake), both written in 1909—Tchaikovsky's 1812 Overture, and several songs sung by German baritone Alexander Heinemann.
+The December 1 concert featured the U.S. debut of Canadian-born violinist Kathleen Parlow, who had grown up largely in San Francisco and had become a professional musician in Europe.
+The New York Times reviewer described her performance of Tchaikovsky's Violin Concerto as a "remarkable achievement" and praised her "unexpected authority", and would have equally high praise for her "consummate technical accuracy...beauty of tone...spirit...[and]fire" when she returned to play Henryk Wieniawski's Violin Concerto No. 2 the following February 2.
+The concert was also the American premier of Stravinsky's Feu d'artifice (Fireworks).
+Starting four days later, they provided accompaniment for two-week run of Maeterlinck's tragedy Mary Magdalene at The New Theatre.
 This was the world premiere of that play, and the first U.S. performance of any Maeterlinck play.